 You can also be unlawfully present in the United States if you entered illegally.
 Illegal entry means that you came into the United States without official authorization from the U.S. government, in the form of a valid visa or visa waiver, or that you were not inspected by border patrol officials when you entered.

 In U.S. immigration law, bars of entry are penalties for people who have spent a period of unlawful presence in the United States.
-There are three types of re-entry bars; a 3-year bar, a 10-year bar, and a permanent bar.
+There are three types of re-entry bars: 3 years, 10 years, and permanent.

-If you spend more than 180 days and up to 365 days of unlawful presence in the United States, you’ll face a 3-year bar.
-If you have a year or more of unlawful presence, you won’t be able to come back to the country for ten years when you leave.
+If you spend between 180 and 365 days of unlawful presence in the United States, you’ll face a 3-year bar.
+If you have one year or more of unlawful presence, you’ll receive a 10-year bar.
 If you have repeatedly entered the United States unlawfully, you will be permanently barred from returning to the country.

 Typically, you can’t apply for a green card from the United States if you don’t have valid (unexpired) immigration status.
 U.S. immigration law makes an exception for the immediate relatives of U.S. citizens, that is, the parents, children, and spouse of a U.S. citizen.
-If you’re an immediate relative of a U.S. citizen who entered legally (through a nonimmigrant visa, for example), you can adjust status to a green card holder by filing Form I-485 even if you overstayed a visa.
+If you’re an immediate relative of a U.S. citizen who entered legally (through a nonimmigrant visa, for example), you can apply for your green card by filing Form I-485, even if you overstayed a visa.

-While waiting on a pending green card, you can travel out of the United States with Advance Parole.
+If you do not have a pending green card application, you will not be able to enter the U.S. when you return.
+But if you have a pending green card application, you can travel out of the United States with Advance Parole.
 Advance Parole is a travel document that makes it possible for you to travel abroad without abandoning your green card application.
-If you entered the United States legally and overstayed your visa, and your green card sponsor is a U.S. citizen, you can apply for Advance Parole.
+If you entered the United States legally, overstayed your visa, and your green card sponsor is a U.S. citizen, then you can apply for Advance Parole.
 You’ll be able to go abroad and return to the United States without facing re-entry bars.

 It would be best if you were very cautious in doing this though, as this exception for immediate relatives of U.S. citizens may change at any time and is not applied in the same way throughout the United States.
 The policy may change suddenly when you’re abroad, and you may find yourself unable to get back to the United States to finish your green card application.
 For this reason, if you overstayed a visa, it’s a wise idea to hold off on traveling until you receive your green card.

-A “waiver of inadmissibility” is a legal request you can make to the U.S. government to pardon the re-entry bar you’re facing for unlawful presence.
+A waiver of inadmissibility is a common name for Form I-601, Application for Waiver of Grounds of Inadmissibility.
+This form is a legal request you can make to the U.S. government to pardon the re-entry bar you’re facing for unlawful presence.
 To apply for the waiver, you’ll have to prove to USCIS that your U.S. citizen or lawful permanent resident relative will experience “extreme hardship” if you have to wait out your re-entry bar.
 For example, if you’re a parent who overstayed a visa, the burden of childcare could be tough on the parent you’re leaving behind in the United States.